OK Golf: Reception

 On the review aggregation website Metacritic, OK Golf has a "mixed or average" score of 65 based on six critics.

 The gameplay received mixed opinions.
 While some critics found OK Golf relaxing, others felt negative towards its oversimplified style of gameplay.
-148Apps writer Campbell Bird and Nik Ives-Allison of Gamezebo criticized the game's limited amount of shot capabilities, the latter of whom thought the game had "unrealistic" par ratings and inaccurate golf clubs.
-Additionally, TouchArcade's Carter Dotson noted the game's "rather punishing" hazards but praised the time trial mode.
+148Apps writer Campbell Bird and Nik Ives-Allison of Gamezebo criticized the limited amount of shot capabilities, the latter of whom thought it had "unrealistic" par ratings and inaccurate golf clubs.
+Additionally, TouchArcade's Carter Dotson noted its "rather punishing" hazards but praised the time trial mode.

-Conversely, the graphics were praised; reviewers appreciated the game's minimalist art style.
-Dotson described the graphics as "immediately striking" and stated that the game's choice to be set in a "sterile abyss" was "rather cool".
+Conversely, the graphics were praised; reviewers appreciated OK Golfs minimalist art style.
+Dotson described the graphics as "immediately striking" and stated that its choice to be set in a "sterile abyss" was "rather cool".
 Bird highlighted that the variety in finding a solution to complete a course helped to increase replayability.

-The game's controls were negatively received for their poor performance.
-While most reviewers found them simple and easy to learn, others found them imprecise, pointing out issues in rotating the game's camera.
+OK Golfs controls were negatively received for their poor performance.
+While most reviewers found them simple and easy to learn, others found them imprecise, pointing out issues in rotating the camera.
 Ives-Allison remarked that the controls were "sticky", drawing attention to the inconsistent speed at which the screen and projection lines move.
-Additionally, Dotson criticized the game's "annoying" shaking effect, the "imperfect" shot controls, and the "random" super shot.
+Additionally, Dotson criticized its "annoying" shaking effect, the "imperfect" shot controls, and the "random" super shot.